List of constituencies of the Himachal Pradesh Legislative Assembly

-The Himachal Pradesh Legislative Assembly or the Himachal Pradesh Vidhan Sabha is the unicameral legislature of the Indian state of Himachal Pradesh.
-The present strength of the Vidhan Sabha is 68.
-The Assembly building is located in Annadale in the state's summer capital of Shimla.
+The Himachal Pradesh Legislative Assembly or the Himachal Pradesh Vidhan Sabha is the unicameral legislature of the Indian state of Himachal Pradesh in North India.
+The seat of the Legislative Assembly is in Annadale in the state's summer capital of Shimla.
+Himachal Pradesh Legislative Assembly consists of 68 members elected directly from single-seat constituencies using the first-past-the-post system.
+The present constituencies were established following the delimitation of parliamentary and assembly constituencies in 2008.